 Arcana 12 corresponds to the Hebrew letter “Mem” which means water.
 Water reflects and reverses the images cast upon it.
 This is what we see on this card.

 Card 12 shows a young man hanging upside-down, by his foot, from gallows.
-The gallows form a Tau cross, reminds us of the Hebrew Letter Tau.
+The gallows form a Tau cross, which reminds us of the Hebrew Letter Tau.
 This letter in Tarot corresponds with card 21 “The World”, which symbolizes the real world which is hidden from the ignorant, by their delusions.

 In this image, we should notice that: